regebro/moving-big-projects/moving-big-projects.rst

 .. note::

     And I wrote the book on how to move from Python 2 to Python 3.
-    It's open source, on github.
+    It's open source, the source is on github.

 ----